2025 Atlantic hurricane season: Tropical Storm Andrea

 On June 22, an area of low pressure developed east-southeast of Bermuda, along a decaying stationary front.
 Deep convection and organization increased, with a tropical depression forming at 06:00 UTC on June 23, about 490 mi east of Bermuda.
-Andrea reached peak intensity of 40 mph six hours later.
+Andrea reached peak intensity of 40 mph (65 km/h) six hours later.
 Andrea existed in a high-pressure environment, leading to it having an above average central pressure, estimated through the Knaff-Zehr-Courtney relationship at 1014 mbar.
 Deep convection collapsed by 15:00 UTC on June 24.
-By 18:00 UTC on June 24, Andrea degenerated to an extratropical low and completely dissipated by the next day, at 18:00 UTC on June 25.
+Three hours later, Andrea degenerated into an extratropical low roughly 700 mi southeast of Cape Race, Newfoundland, and completely dissipated by the next day, at 18:00 UTC on June 25.

 Tropical Storm Barry

-On June 27, a broad area of low pressure formed over the Yucatán Peninsula.
-As the disturbance emerged into the Bay of Campeche the following morning, a well-defined surface circulation began developing; also, its shower and thunderstorm activity began to show signs of organization.
+On June 28, a broad area of low pressure formed over the Yucatán Peninsula in association with a tropical wave.
+As the disturbance emerged into the Bay of Campeche, a well-defined surface circulation and deep convection began developing.
 This trend continued, resulting in the formation of Tropical Depression Two that afternoon.
-The system became Tropical Storm Barry on the morning of June 29, about 90 mi east-southeast of Tuxpan, Veracruz.
+The system became Tropical Storm Barry on the morning of June 29, about 90 mi east-southeast of Tuxpan, Veracruz, and soon peaked with winds of 45 mph (75 km/h) and minimum pressure of 1006 mbar.
 The storm moved northwestward, steered by a stationary low-to-mid level ridge in the central Gulf.
 Its intensity increased little during this time, due to wind shear.
-That same evening, Barry weakened to a tropical depression, and made landfall south of Tampico, Tamaulipas, with sustained winds of 30 kn.
+Early on June 30, Barry weakened to a tropical depression and made landfall south of Tampico, Tamaulipas, with sustained winds of 30 kn.
 Inland, Barry's low-level circulation soon dissipated over the mountains of northeastern Mexico.

 The tropical wave that spawned Barry caused flooding and damage in Quintana Roo.
-Water levels reached from 40 to 100 cm in some areas, while a maximum of 428 mm (16.9 in) of rain fell.
-Total damages from the flooding are estimated at Mex$35 million (US$1.87 million).
+Water levels reached from 40 to 100 cm in some areas, while a maximum of 16.9 in (428 mm) of rain fell.
 In neighboring Chiapas, heavy rains triggered landslides, leaving communication links to several communities cut off.
 Heavy rain was also reported in Belize, where severe damage was reported to infrastructure with numerous buildings collapsing in rural communities.
-Flooding affected more than 20 communities as water levels rose at least 50 cm (19.7 in).
+Flooding affected more than 20 communities as water levels rose at least 500 mm.
 In Veracruz, Veracruz, two people drowned after rough surf swept them out to sea in their car.
 Two young people drowned in Santa María del Río, San Luis Potosí, when the motorcycle on which they were riding was swept away by the current of a flooded river.
 Additionally, one person in Matamoros, Tamaulipas, drowned after his car was swept away by an overflowing sewage canal.
+Throughout Mexico, Barry caused more than US$5.64 million in damage.
+In West Texas, the remnant low of Barry caused flooding and minor property damage in two counties totaling US$225,000.